 Era & upgrades: 1960s–70s originals with many kitchen/bath/mechanical updates; selective full rebuilds

-Acadia is in the Calgary South zone.
+Acadia is in the Calgary South district.
 Acadia borders Fairview to the northwest, East Fairview Industrial and Fairview Industrial to the northeast, Maple Ridge to the southeast, and Willow Park to the southwest.

 For demographic details please see the City of Calgary Acadia Profile for information on population, language, housing, mobility, education, income, and employment.